maikl251/Feodor/README.md

 Q-networks:
 - LSTM Q-network (`q.py`) - used by default
 - Transformer Q-network (`q1.py`) - alternative architecture
+- q_lstm.py — LSTM implementation of the Q-network with the implementation of the mechanism of logical-reflexive generation of reasoning chains
+- q_trans.py — transformer version with the implementation of the mechanism of logical-reflexive generation of reasoning chains

 ➤ Activating LSTM-VAE + Transformer Q-network:
 1. Rename `vae.py` → `vae_backup.py` and `q.py` → `q_backup.py`